 The decision of Mr. Kennedy is nothing new.
-Campore had already given warning of Karachi; but for the first time since the Mutiny has it been placed on record Mutiny has it been placed on record publicity that the whole thing has been taken by the Indian Civil Service to have been a huge camouflage.
-The Greatest of Illusions, that the Proplamations were and the fundamental laws which guided and governed the application and administra-tion of every other law of the land has been completely shattered and finally destroyed, and No Muslim religious recluse will now be able o seek refuge in a meethaq of covenant with this Infidel Government for heaking the prior cathed covenant with this Infidel Government for breaking the prior method or covenant with God through weakness and criminal silence.
-'And I claim the credit for this great victory for myself, though, on second thoughts, I think I should share the honours of this victory equally with the ex-Lord-Justice of England who sanctioned the prosecution, and with Mr. Judicial Commissioner and with Mr. Judicial Commissioner Kennedy, I.C.S., who joined his forces with mine in the final assault that battered this Citadel of Deception.
+Cawapore had already given warning of Karachi; but for the first time since the Mutiny has it been placed on record is better for those that fear God,-Do ye not comprehend?)

+The "temporal censures" with which he penalises our performance-of religious the basis of British Indian Constitution, and the fundamental laws which guided and governed the application and administra-tion of every other law of the land has been completely shattered and finally destroyed, and No Muslim religious recluse will now be able o seak refuge in a meethaq of covenant with this Insidel Government for breaking the prior method or covenant with God through weakness and criminal silence.
+'And I claim the credit for this great victory for myself, though, on second thoughts, I think I should share the honours of this victory equally with the ex-Lord-Justice of England who sanctioned the prosecution, and with Mr. Judicial Commissioner Kennedy, I.C.S., who joined his forces with mine in the final assault that battered this Citadel of Deception.

-I now come to that part of Mr. Kennedy's charge to the Jury in which he has roamed trackless deserts of supposition make-believe in Islamic History and has wandered like a derekot over uncharted seas of guess and conjecture in seas of guess and conjecture in Islamic theology.
-These are indisputably mere obiter dicta binding on no other law-court of the world, but none the less dangerous for that.
-Quite early in the proceedings before him, Mr. Kennedy had clearly intimated to us that he had considerable pretentions to Arabic schold which what he had considerable to the considerable of the considerable with the considerable of had clearly intimated to us that he had considerable pretentions to Arabic scholarship, when he had quite irrelevantly launched into a discussion of the appropriateness of the Quranic expression "Mawala" for "Co-operation."
-And he eagerly sought to enrich his store of encyclopaedic learning by asking for his personal use from Moulana Hussein Ahmed Sahib the classification that the latter had enumerated of the terms employed by employed by enumerated of the terms Islamic Shariat in distinguishing various kinds of Commandments from Farz down to Haram.
+I now come to that part of Mr. Kennedy's charge to the Jury in which he has roamed over trackless deserts of supposition and make-believe in Islamic History and has wandered like a derelict over uncharted seas of guess and conjecture in Islamic theology.
+These are indisputably mere obiter dicta binding on no other law-court of the world, but none the less dangesous for that Quite early in the proceedings before him, Mr. Kennedy had clearly intimated to us that he had considerable pretentions to Arabic scholarship, when he had quite irrelevantly launched into a discussion of the appro-priateness of the Quranic expression "Mawela" for "Co-operation."
+And he eagerly sought to enrich his store of encyclopaedic learning by asking for his ersonal use from Moulana Hussein Ahmed Sahib the classification that the latter had enumerated of the terms employed by Islamic Shariat in distinguishing various kinds of Commandments from Farz down to Haram.
 Not content with the newly acquired knowledge he applied it too when he used the expression Mukruh in his charge to the poor Jury, who could ill comprehend its significance.